MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/sysadmin/system-administration-home-page.md

 ## Database management
-The following content will help you move a database to new environment and restore a database to a specific point in time.
+The following content will help you move a database to new environment, and restore a database to a specific point in time.

 -   [Copy a Finance and Operations database from Azure SQL Database to a SQL Server environment](../database/copy-database-from-azure-sql-to-sql-server.md)
 -   [Copy a Finance and Operations database from SQL Server to a production Azure SQL Database environment](../database/copy-database-from-sql-server-to-azure-sql.md)